CS

 Devicer

-Unified Windows toolkit for rooted Android — identify, ROM search, partition backup, boot.img patch, flashing.
-Native FUS, no Python or JRE
+Unified Windows toolkit for rooted Android — identify, ROM search, partition backup, boot.img patch, flashing

 C#Desktop